Social and Behavioral Sciences

 This course is a contemporary, interdisciplinary approach to the study of the family that includes an examination of family structures, familial relationships, and the impact of historical change on these structures and relationships.
 Cr 3.

 This course considers patterns of use of drugs, the bases of their effects and associated harms, and the history of and current options for prevention and intervention efforts.
-Consideration will be given to the role of society and public policy in influencing our thinking and behavior concerning substance use and abuse.
+The role of society and public policy in influencing our thinking and behavior concerning substance use and abuse is considered.
 Cr 3.

 SBS 344 Violence: Causes and Control